mihir1707/BookMoviShow/README.md

  # 🎬 BookMoviShow

-🚀 Built with MERN Stack | Secure Payments | Real-Time Seat Locking

-BookMoviShow is a full-stack Movie Ticket Booking Web Application that allows users to browse movies, select seats, make secure payments, and manage bookings seamlessly.
-The system includes a real-time seat locking mechanism to prevent double booking and ensure smooth transaction handling.
+🚀 **A Simple & Secure Movie Ticket Booking App**

+Welcome to **BookMoviShow**!
+This is a complete website where you can look up movies, pick your favorite seats, and buy tickets safely online.
+It's built to feel just like real movie booking platforms, complete with a system that "locks" your seat while you're paying so nobody else can snatch it!

 ---

-## 📌 Project Overview
+## 📌 What is BookMoviShow?

-BookMoviShow provides a complete movie booking experience including:
+BookMoviShow is designed to give you a smooth and fun movie booking experience.
+With this app, you can:

-- Browse Now Showing & Coming Soon movies
-- View detailed movie information
-- Select theatres based on location
-- Choose seats interactively
+- **See What's Playing:** Browse movies that are currently in theaters or coming soon.
+- **Find Nearby Theaters:** Pick a city and see which theaters are playing your movie.
+- **Pick Your Seats:** Click on an interactive map of the theater to choose exactly where you want to sit.
-- Secure online payment integration
+- **Pay Securely:** Buy your tickets using Razorpay (a safe online payment system).
-- Booking history management
-- Favorite movies feature

-This project demonstrates full-stack development using the MERN stack with authentication, third-party API integration, and secure payment processing.
+- **Save Your Favorites:** Keep a list of movies you want to watch later.
+- **Track Your Bookings:** Look back at your past tickets and booking history.

 ---

-## 🚀 Features
+## 🌟 Cool Features

-- 🔐 User Authentication (Register / Login)
-- 🎥 Browse Movies (Now Showing & Coming Soon)
-- 🌍 Location-Based Theatre Fetching (Geoapify API)
-- 🪑 Interactive Seat Selection System
-- 🔒 Real-Time Seat Locking (Prevents double booking)
+- 🔐 **Easy Login:** Sign up or log in securely (Now featuring Google & Phone Login!).
+- 🎥 **Movie Browsing:** Scroll through awesome posters for 'Now Showing' and 'Coming Soon' movies.
+- 🌍 **City Selection:** Automatically find theaters based on your chosen city.
+- 🪑 **Interactive Seating Map:** A visual grid where you can click to select Normal, Executive, or VIP seats.
+- 🔒 **Smart Seat Locking:** If you select a seat, we lock it for a few minutes so nobody else can take it while you enter your payment details.
-- 💳 Razorpay Payment Integration
+- 💳 **Real Payments:** Integrated with Razorpay so you can securely pay for tickets.
-- 📜 Booking History
-- ❤️ Favorite Movies
-- 📱 Fully Responsive UI
+- 📱 **Mobile Friendly:** The website looks great on both your phone and your computer.

 ---

-## 📸 Screenshots
+## 📸 Sneak Peek (Screenshots)

 ### 🏠 Home Page
 <p align="center">